 In B2B sales, exceptional verbal communication skills are absolutely imperative.
 Why?
 Because phone calls are what move deals forward.
-As we have all experienced, it can take numerous back and forth emails to qualify a lead, but it’s far easier and higher impact to qualify leads (and move deals forward) over the phone.
+As we have all experienced, it can take numerous back and forth emails to qualify a lead, but it’s far easier and higher impact to qualify leads (and move deals forward) on the phone.

 To add fuel to your tank, here are 30 of the best sales questions you can ask to learn more about your prospects.

 It’s paramount to establish whether or not a prospect can truly benefit from your solution.
 Likewise, it’s important to know exactly which pain points your solution can solve.
 Here are some questions to help establish a prospect’s needs and challenges.

 - What are some challenges you’re looking to solve?

 - Have you tried to solve that problem so far?